Transport

 Exponential growth of goods

-In recent years, PortCastelló has maintained a growth rate that has doubled the average for the Spanish port system in terms of freight traffic:
+In recent years, PortCastelló has maintained a sustained growth rate that is higher than that of the Spanish port system in terms of freight traffic:

 Port of the ceramics cluster